-"To me, the ANZAC my father would say, 'always cobber'.
-It's about other."
+"To me, the ANZAC spirit is, as my father would say, 'always being there for you, cobber'.
+It's about helping and being there for each other."

 ANZAC DAY COMMEMORATIONS A TRUE COMMUNITY EVENT

 Growing 25 times bigger in 30 years, Tamborine Mountain's Dawn Service - like so many around Australia - unites its tight-knit community in a special way.